quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ---

-# Step 3: Summarizing Feature Table and Feature Data
+# STEP3: Summarizing Feature Table and Feature Data

 ## Summaraize 16S data
 You  now will have artifacts containing the feature table and corresponding feature sequences.